3. Submit, monitor and debug calculations¶

 We will use the Quantum Espresso package to launch a simple density functional theory calculation of a silicon crystal using the PBE exchange-correlation functional and check its results.
 While we’re going to debug these issues ‘manually’ here, workflows (which you’ll encounter later in this tutorial) can help you avoid these issues systematically.

-plugin, AiiDA comes with plugins for a range of other codes, all of which are listed in the AiiDA plugin registry.
+Note that besides the aiida-quantumespresso plugin, AiiDA comes with plugins for a range of other codes, all of which are listed in the AiiDA plugin registry.

 3.1.
-Computer setup¶
+Computer setup

-In a production environment, AiiDA would typically be running on your work station or laptop, while launching calculations
+In a production environment, AiiDA would typically be running on your work station or laptop, while launching calculations on remote high-performance compute resources that you have SSH access to.
+For this reason AiiDA has the concept of a Computer to run calculations on.

-To keep things simple, Quantum ESPRESSO (together with several other ab initio codes) has been installed directly in the
+To keep things simple, Quantum ESPRESSO (together with several other ab initio codes) has been installed directly in the codes subfolder of your virtual machine, and you are going to launch your first calculations on the same computer where AiiDA is installed.
+Nevertheless, we’re now going to set up this computer for launching calculations:

 verdi computer setup --config computer.yml

-is a configuration file in the YAML format) that you can download here
+where computer.yml is a configuration file in the YAML format) that you can download here.
+This is its content:

 ---